 - Instructor and student shall have regular discussions through the remainder of the quarter to go over student progress until the student has successfully completed the course or has been informed of course failure

 The instructor and student retain a copy of the original Warning Notice and learning contract.
-The original signed Warning Notice and learning contract are sent to Betsy Mau (for graduate students) at email@example.com or to Anh Shafer (for undergraduate students) at firstname.lastname@example.org Academic Services.
+The original signed Warning Notice and learning contract are sent to Betsy Mau (for graduate students) at email@example.com or to Anh Shafer (for undergraduate students) at firstname.lastname@example.org in Student and Academic Services.
 The materials will be placed in the student's academic file.
 All warning notices and learning contracts are removed once the student graduates; they do not become part of the permanent file.

-All students are encouraged to seek support through Academic Services.
+All students are encouraged to seek support through Student and Academic Services.
 BSN & ABSN students are encouraged to schedule an appointment with Undergraduate Advisor Anh Shafer.
 Graduate students may schedule an appointment with Graduate Program Advisor Betsy Mau.

 Revised October 2013

-Academic Services Memo No. 6
+Student and Academic Services Memo No. 6